Katharine Jane Densford: Nursing recruitment and training

 Densford then turned to recruiting nurses for the war effort.
-Densford made nationwide appeals encouraging women to becoming nurses, stressing the war-time need for nursing as well as the permanent peacetime opportunities.
+Densford made nationwide appeals encouraging women to become nurses, stressing the wartime need for nursing as well as the permanent peacetime opportunities.

 The Bolton Nurse Training Act passed by congress in June, 1943 provided federal funds for housing and training costs of educating nurses, and created the Cadet Nurse Corps.
 Opened in July, 1943, by November her program was honored nationally for enrolling the most nurses of any institution in the country.
-(Note: November 27, 1943: Between halves at the Iowa Seahawks-Minnesota Game at Memorial stadium Saturday national recognition for the United States cadet nurse corps at the university came from Dr. Thomas Parran, surgeon general of the United States public health service.
-In a telegram read over the loud speaker system, Dr. Parran congratulated the school of nursing at the "U" for enrolling in the corps the largest number of student nurses of any institution in the Country.)
+(Note: November 27, 1943: Between halves at the Iowa Seahawks-Minnesota Game at Memorial stadium, Saturday, national recognition for the United States cadet nurse corps at the university came from Dr. Thomas Parran, surgeon general of the United States Public Health Service.
+In a telegram read over the loudspeaker system, Dr. Parran congratulated the school of nursing at the "U" for enrolling in the corps the largest number of student nurses of any institution in the Country.)

 Densford managed to find housing for these large numbers of students, find classroom space (including at Northrop Auditorium), and find teachers – despite most trained faculty having gone to war themselves already.
-Due to the extreme need for students, Densford and the University were able to use federal funds from the Bolton act to partially fund an addition to Powell Hall.
-(Note: Densford remarked, "We accelerated the programs to the limit, and the girls couldn't work harder; but still there was need for twice as many as we had the facilities to train.")
+Due to the extreme need for students, Densford and the University were able to use federal funds from the Bolton Act to partially fund an addition to Powell Hall.
+(Note: Densford remarked, "We accelerated the programs to the limit, and the girls couldn't work harder; but still there was a need for twice as many as we had the facilities to train.")

 While class sizes increased and instruction was accelerated to get students into the field as soon as possible, remaining faculty also served on civil defense committees and took on additional training responsibilities in the area of home health.

 By January 1945, the wartime need for nurses was critical.
 General Norman T. Kirk, Surgeon General of the Army, characterized the shortage as the most critical since Pearl Harbor.
 Hospital units were going overseas with no nurses aboard.
 The ratio of nurses per enlisted men in overseas military hospitals had dropped from 120 per 500 to 83 per 450.
 At the same time, U.S. civilian hospitals were caring for 60 to 70 patients at a time with a nursing staff of only one nurse and one assistant.
 President Roosevelt announced that due to the urgent need, he wanted to mobilize greater numbers by use of forced induction.
 Nationwide reaction included concern from many communities that were already operating despite drastically reduced nursing staff.
 The shortage was caused in part by mixed messages from the military and Red Cross on the need for nurses, many nurses had gone to private nursing after being turned away from active service.
 In some communities, sufficient nurses to meet quota had already signed up and were on waiting lists for physical examinations or assignments.